Automated Lane Merging via Game Theory and Branch Model Predictive Control: Game-Theoretic Behavior Planning

 \subsubsection{Motion of the Surrounding Vehicles}

-To model the behavior of the surrounding vehicles, we propose a modified intelligent driver model (IDM).
-Unlike the original IDM \cite{treiber_congested_2000}, which focuses solely on car following and disregards vehicles on adjacent lanes, our modified model considers lane-changing vehicles by projecting them onto their target lanes, resulting in virtual vehicles as shown in Figure \ref{fig:semantic_actions} Subsequently, we calculate the distance between the virtual leader and the follower using the following approach:
+To model car-following behavior and reactions to lane-changing vehicles, we propose a modified IDM.
+This model considers lane-changing vehicles by projecting them onto their target lanes, resulting in virtual vehicles as shown in Figure \ref{fig:controllers}.
+The only difference between the standard IDM and our modified version lies in the computation of the distance between the leader and the follower, which is given by:

 where $w_{\textrm{lane}}$ is the lane width, and $\beta$ is a parameter characterizing the level of willingness to yield.
-In fact, by adjusting the value of $\beta$, we can model different actions performed by the group of surrounding vehicles.
+By adjusting the value of $\beta$, we can represent different actions performed by the VG.
 Specifically, a large value of $\beta$ indicates that the vehicle on the target lane is less likely to yield to the lane-changing vehicle because it perceives that the projection is far away.
-When the lateral distance between two vehicles vanishes $\big(|y_l-y_f|=0\big)$, the virtual distance between them is equivalent to the true distance.
+When the lateral distance between two vehicles vanishes, that is $|y^l-y^f|=0$, the virtual distance between them is equivalent to the actual longitudinal distance.